sangramsinghg/berkeley_fintech_module_3_challenge/README.md

-# Project Title
-Analyzing Bitcoin/Cryptocurrency Arbitrage opportunities.
+# Analyzing Bitcoin/Cryptocurrency Arbitrage opportunities.

 Bitcoin/Cryptocurrency arbitrage opportunity occurs when Bitcoin/Cryptocurrency is available at a cheaper price at one exchange compared to another exchange.
 So, we can take advantage of this opportunity by purchasing the cryptocurrency